Lee Roy Selmon: Professional career

 In 1976, Selmon was the first player picked in the NFL draft, the first-ever pick for the expansion Tampa Bay Buccaneers.
-He joined older brother, Dewey, who was a second-round pick of the Bucs.
+He was joined by his older brother, Dewey, who was a second-round pick of the Bucs.
 In his first year, Selmon won the team's 'Rookie of the Year' and MVP awards.
 Selmon played in six straight Pro Bowls and was named NFL Defensive Player of the Year in 1979.
 Buccaneer assistant Abe Gibron said, "Selmon has no peers" at defensive end, while former Detroit Lions coach Monte Clark compared him to "a grown man at work among a bunch of boys".

 Selmon began his career on a team that lost its first 26 games in franchise history (including a winless inaugural season) and only won a total of seven games in his first three seasons.
 However, he helped the Bucs rebound to three playoff appearances in four years from 1979 to 1982.

 A back injury forced him to leave at the end of the 1984 season; the Bucs retired his number, 63, in 1986.
 He was elected to the Florida Sports Hall of Fame.
 In January 2008, Selmon was voted by a panel of former NFL players and coaches to Pro Football Weekly's All-Time 3-4 defensive team along with Harry Carson, Curley Culp, Randy Gradishar, Howie Long, Lawrence Taylor and Andre Tippett.
 He was the first player to be inducted into the Tampa Bay Buccaneers' Ring of Honor on November 8, 2009.